 \section{Related Work}

 \paragraph{Multi-player Bandit Learning} The multi-player bandit problem involves multiple decentralized players interacting with a shared multi-armed bandit environment.
 When players pull the same arm simultaneously, a collision occurs, resulting in a loss.
-In settings where arm means vary across players, the benchmark is typically the \emph{maximum weight matching}, and the \emph{system regret} -- defined as the cumulative reward loss summed over all players -- measures performances. \citet{tibrewal2019distributed} proposed an ETC type algorithm where players exploit the best-estimated matching, \citet{mehrabian2020practical} combines forced collisions for implicit communication with matching eliminations, \citet{shi2021heterogeneous} adapted the CUCB algorithm~\citep{chen2013combinatorial} to this setting.
+In settings where arm means vary across players, the benchmark is typically the \emph{maximum weight matching}, and the \emph{system regret} -- defined as the cumulative reward loss summed over all players -- measures performances. \citet{tibrewal2019distributed} proposed an ETC type algorithm where players exploit the best-estimated matching, \citet{mehrabian2020practical} combined forced collisions for implicit communication with matching eliminations, \citet{shi2021heterogeneous} adapted the CUCB algorithm~\citep{chen2013combinatorial} to this setting.
 For a comprehensive survey, see~\citet{boursier2024survey}.

-While our model adopts the same reward and collision structure as multiplayer bandits with heterogeneous arm means, our benchmark diverges: we use the \emph{core} of the housing market -- a game-theoretic solution concept distinct from maximum weight matching -- and define \emph{individual regret} for each player rather than aggregate system regret.
-This shift ensures fairness but introduces new algorithmic challenges.
+While our model shares the reward and collision structure of heterogeneous multiplayer bandits, our benchmark differs fundamentally: we use the \emph{core} of the housing market —- a game-theoretic solution distinct from maximum weight matching -- and define \emph{individual regret} per player rather than aggregate system regret.
+This ensures fairness but introduces distinct algorithmic challenges.

-\paragraph{Competing Bandits in Two-sided Matching Markets} Bandit problems in matching markets were first formalized by \citet{das2005two}, with subsequent works~\citep{liu2020competing,liu2021bandit,sankararaman2021dominate,kong2023player} exploring this model to achieve stable matching~\citep{gale1962college}.
+\paragraph{Competing Bandits in Two-sided Matching Markets} Bandit problems in matching markets were first formalized by \citet{das2005two}, with subsequent works~\citep{liu2020competing,liu2021bandit,sankararaman2021dominate,kong2023player,lin2025stable} exploring this model to achieve stable matching~\citep{gale1962college}.
 In these two-sided markets, players (with unknown utilities) and arms (with known preferences) interact -- when multiple players pull the same arm, only the top-ranked player by the arm's preference gets matched while others face collisions, with individual regrets defined accordingly.
 Since multiple stable matchings may exist, regrets are typically measured against either player-optimal or player-pessimal stable matchings. \looseness=-1